apache/predictionio/docs/manual/source/start/download.html.md

 $ pio template get <template-repo-path> <new-engine-directory>
 ```

-For example, to download the tempalte "template-scala-parallel-recommendation" to your directory "MyRecommendation", run:
+For example, to download the template "PredictionIO/template-scala-parallel-recommendation" to your directory "MyRecommendation", run:

 ```
 $ pio template get PredictionIO/template-scala-parallel-recommendation MyRecommendation